Don Martin (field hockey): Biography

-Don was born in Kuala Lumpur, moving to Australia in 1951 to attend boarding school at Aquinas College in Perth, where he was a member of the First XI Hockey team for 6 years from 1952-1957.
+Don was born in Kuala Lumpur, moving to Australia in 1951 to attend boarding school at Aquinas College in Perth, where he was a member of the First XI Hockey team for 6 years from 1952 to 1957.
 He was selected in the state under 16 boys team in 1954/55.
 After leaving school, Don began playing in the West Australian Hockey Association First Division Competition.

 In 1959, Don was selected to play in the state under 21 colts team, and then the state senior team in 1960-65 and 1968.
-He first represented Australia in 1961 playing in a winning Manning Memorial Cup victory over New Zealand, and then continued playing for Australia from 1962–64 and 1968.
+He first represented Australia in 1961 playing in a winning Manning Memorial Cup victory over New Zealand, and then continued playing for Australia from 1962 to 1964 and 1968.
 He was chosen in the 1964 Olympic team winning Bronze, and four years later in Mexico, winning Silver.

 He was an Australian Badged Umpire and also a Western Australian State Senior Hockey Selector.